rpedroso/sharme/site/input/documentation/user.md

 Supose that you want to support the user Bob.
-Know both start the app, and you will have to click in "Remote Screen" button and pass your
+Both ends will start the app.
+You will have to click in "Remote Screen" button and pass your
 IP to Bob.
 Bob will enter your IP and than click on "Sharing".